Ryhon0/rterm/BUILDING.md

 # Building
+## Build dependencies
+To build RTerm you will need the following dependencies:
+`gdc (gcc-d) dub`
 ## Dependencies
-To build RTerm you will need the following libraries:
+You need the following dependencies to run rterm:
 `gtk3 vte3 yajl`

 ## Compiling